-Minke whales inhabit coastal waters during much of the year and are subject to collision with vessels.
+Minke whales inhabit coastal waters during much of the year and are thus subject to collision with vessels.
 According to the NMFS/NER marine mammal entanglement and stranding database, on 7 July 1974, a necropsy of a minke whale suggested a vessel collision; on 15 March 1992, a juvenile female minke whale with propeller scars was found floating east of the St. Johns Channel entrance (R. Bonde, USFWS, Gainesville, FL, pers. comm.); and on 15 July 1996 the captain of a vessel reported hitting a minke whale offshore of Massachusetts.
 After reviewing this record, it was concluded the animal struck was not a serious injury or mortality.
 On 12 December 1998, a minke whale was struck and presumed killed by a whale watching vessel in Cape Cod Bay off Massachusetts.

 During 1999 to 2003, no minke whale was confirmed struck by a ship.
-During 2004 and 2005, one minke whale mortality was contributed to a ship strike in each year (Table 5).
-Thus, during 2001 to 2005, as determined from stranding and entanglement records, the estimated annual average was 0.4 minke whales per year struck by ships.
+During 2004 and 2005, one minke whale mortality was attributed to ship strike in each year (Table 5).
+During 2006 and 2007, no minke whale was confirmed struck by a ship.
+Thus, during 2003 to 2007, as determined from stranding and entanglement records, the estimated annual average was 0.4 minke whales per year struck by ships.

 In October 2003, an Unusual Mortality Event was declared involving minke whales and harbor seals along the coast of Maine.
 Two of the seven criteria established to designate such an event were met by these species.
+Specifically, there was a marked increase in mortalities when compared with historical records, and the mortalities b.
+National guidelines for determining what constitutes a serious injury have not been finalized.
+Interim criteria as established by NERO/NMFS (Glass et al. 2009) have been used here.
+Some assignments may change as new information becomes available and/or when national standards are established.

-Specifically, there was a marked increase in mortalities when compared with historical records, and the mortalities were occurring in a localized area of the Maine coast.
-From September 11-30, 2003, nine minke whales were reported along the mid-coast to southern Maine.
+were occurring in a localized area of the Maine coast.
+From 11-30 September 2003, nine minke whales were reported along the mid-coast to southern Maine.
 Results from analyses for biotoxins failed to show the presence of either saxitoxin or domoic acid (by ELISA and Receptor Binding Assay).
 Most whale carcasses that were examined appeared to be in good body condition immediately prior to death.
 Since October 2003, the number of minke whale stranding reports has returned to normal.
-There were two minke whale stranding mortalities in NC in 2005 but in neither case could cause of death be attributed to human causes (Nelson et al. 2007).
+There were two minke whale stranding mortalities in NC in 2005 but in neither case could cause of death be attributed to human causes (Glass et al. 2008).
+There were 7 minke whale stranding mortalities reported along the US Atlantic coast in 2006.
+Three were in New Jersey, one in Massachusetts, one in Rhode Island, and two in the EEZ.
+One of the stranding mortalities from New Jersey was reported with signs of human interaction due to pieces of plastic found in the stomach.